RedefiningReality/Proxmox-Remote-Management/README.md

 pip installation to be created in the near future
 1. Select a folder to save the scripts in.
 My recommendation for Linux is `/opt`: `cd /opt`
 1. Clone this repository: `git clone https://github.com/RedefiningReality/Proxmox-Remote-Management-Scripts.git`
-1. Enter the cloned directory: `cd Proxmox-Remote-Management-Scripts`
+1. Enter the cloned directory: `cd Proxmox-Remote-Management`
 1. Install required Python packages: `pip install -r requirements.txt`
-1. Run the [setup script](scripts/setup.py): `scripts/setup.py` or `python scripts/setup.py`.
+1. Run the [setup script](setup.py): `scripts/setup.py` or `python scripts/setup.py`.
 It will walk you through the process, test your current Proxmox installation, and modify the other scripts accordingly.
-1. Modify [easyclone.sh](easyclone.sh) and [easypurge.sh](easypurge.sh) to your liking.
+1. Modify [easyclone.sh](scripts/easyclone.sh) and [easypurge.sh](scripts/easypurge.sh) to your liking.
 See comments in each script.
 You can add these to your PATH so that they may be executed as commands with the following:
 ```
 ln -s easyclone.sh /usr/bin/easyclone